Muhammad Ismi Mat Taib

 Ustaz Haji Muhammad Ismi bin Mat Taib (born 24 May 1974) is a Malaysian politician who has served as the Member of Parliament (MP) for Parit since November 2022.
 He is a member and the Yang di-Pertua (Division Chief) of Parit of the Malaysian Islamic Party (PAS), a component party of Perikatan Nasional (PN).
-As the MP for Parit, he called for the cancellation of beauty pageants in Malaysia, fallaciously alleging that beauty pageants featuring revealing outfits could bring calamities.
+As the MP for Parit, he called for the cancellation of beauty pageants in Malaysia, alleging that beauty pageants featuring revealing outfits could bring calamities.